FG Inaugurates 15-man C’tee on 2022 Independence Day Anniversary

 The federal government has inaugurated a 15-man Inter-Ministerial Committee to organise the celebration of Nigeria’s 62nd Independence Day anniversary.

-He said the committee was constituted to plan, organise and execute all approved activities befitting Nigeria’s 62nd Independence anniversary on October 1, 2022, as well as documents for posterity in all planned activities for the anniversary.
+He said the committee was constituted to plan, organise and execute all approved activities befitting Nigeria’s 62nd Independence anniversary celebration on October 1, 2022, as well as document for posterity all planned activities for the anniversary.

 Mustapha, who is also the chairman of the committee, said the committee would also co-opt organisations and persons relevant to the successful execution of the programmes and carry out other assignments as may be required towards the successful implementation of the programme.